Blog & News

 From application to onboarding, the Applicant Tracking System should focus on the experiences of candidates, providing memorable moments enabled by seamless communication and efficiency.

-Recently, Avature CEO Dimitri Boylan dived into the concepts behind candidate experience for an article featured Raconteur’s special edition of “Future of HR” within The Times of London.
+Recently, Avature CEO Dimitri Boylan dived into the concepts behind candidate experience for an article featured in Raconteur’s special edition of “Future of HR” within The Times of London.
 The following are some of his insights on talent acquisition in today’s workplace for tomorrow’s needs.

 Risk of missing out on ‘transformational talent’